1 Summary of available resources

 1.3 Coding Mentoring Scheme

-If you are new to coding (in any language or in a new coding language), or if you are new to Data and Analysis and your role involves coding, then it is recommended that you request a coding mentor.
-The purpose of the scheme is to provide a better on-the-job coding learning experience and raise awareness of the preferred D&A ways of working that will for instance enable people to get up to speed more quickly with others’ code.
+If you are new to coding (in any language or in a new coding language), or if you are new to MoJ and your role involves coding, then it is recommended that you request a coding mentor.
+The purpose of the scheme is to provide a better on-the-job coding learning experience and raise awareness of the preferred ways of working that will for instance enable people to get up to speed more quickly with others’ code.
 The scheme is also open to non-coders who need to use the Analytical Platform to advise them through the learning process, and for those needing help with developing the reproducibility of a coding product and/or pipeline or commencing a more complex coding project.

 To request a coding mentor please complete the Coding Mentoring Scheme mentee form.
 If you would like to become a coding mentor please complete the Coding Mentoring Scheme mentor form.
 For more information please contact Jose Vieira or Helen Williams.